-Key Contacts within the local authority: Children and Families Services via Children and Families Hub for referral or for consultation, Monday - Thursday 08.45 - 17.30, and Friday 08.45 - 16.30 03456037627 or out of hours 03456061212 or referral by the online portal www.essexeffectivesupport.org.uk; Local Authority Designated Officer (LADO) - Children's Workforce Allegations Team 03330 139 797 (for referral or consultation where an allegation has been made against a member of the workforce); Prevent (for allegations relating to extremism, radicalism or terrorism) email referrals to PREVENT@essex.pnn.police.uk or call 101 for consultation or reporting of a crime related to PREVENT@essex.pnn.police.uk or call 101 for consultation or reporting of a crime related to PREVENT@essex.pnn.police.uk or call 101 for consultation or reporting of a crime related to PREVENT@essex.pnn.police.uk or call 101 for consultation or reporting of a crime related to PREVENT@essex.pnn.police.uk or call 101 for consultation or reporting of a crime related to PREVENT@essex.pnn.police.uk or call 101 for consultation or reporting to health -01268 240 300; -01245 435167 The Police - direct to Essex Safeguarding Children's Board Safeguarding Officer - 01245 435167 The Police - direct to Essex Safeguarding Children's Board Safeguarding Officer - 01245 435167 The Police - direct to Essex Safeguarding Children's Board Safeguarding Officer - 01245 435167 The Police</
+Key Contacts within the local authority: Children and Families Services via Children and Families Hub for referral or for consultation, Monday - Thursday 08.45 - 17.30, and Friday 08.45 - 16.30 03456037627 or out of hours 03456061212 or referral by the online portal www.essexeffectivesupport.org.uk ; Local Authority Designated Officer (LADO) - Children's Workforce Allegations Team 03330 139 797 (for referral or consultation where an allegation has been made against a member of the workforce) ; Prevent (for allegations relating to extremism, radicalism or terrorism) email referrals to PREVENT@essex.pnn.police.uk or call 101 for consultation or reporting of a crime related to PREVENT, further contact details for Prevent Champions in Essex are found on ESCB website here; Virgin Care for issues relating to health - 01268 240 300; Essex Safeguarding Children's Board Safeguarding Officer - 01245 435167 The Police - direct to Essex (for allegations where a crime has been or we suspect may have been committed) 101 or 999 in emergency situations; Emotional Wellbeing and Mental Health Services (EWMHs) 03003001600 or referral by form available from the website or direct from DSL.

-Purpose:
+Purpose

 At Shenfield High School, we are committed to safeguarding children and young people, and we expect everyone who works in our school to share this commitment.
 Adults in our school take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
 We will always work in the best interests of the child, taking account of their voice and views.
-Good safeguarding requires a continuing commitment from governing bodies, proprietors, and all staff to ensure the safety and welfare of children is embedded in all of an organisations process, procedures and as such enshrined in its ethos.
+Good safeguarding requires a continuing commitment from governing bodies, proprietors, and all staff to ensure the safety and welfare of children is embedded in all of an organisations processes, procedures and as such enshrined in its ethos.

-Safeguarding at Shenfield High School encompasses all the policies and procedures that we have to support this aim including our Child Protection procedures, Health and Safety, our pastoral care, child on child abuse procedures and our ethos, which encapsulates the values that every child at Shenfield High School is known and known well.
+Safeguarding at Shenfield High School encompasses all of the policies and procedures that we have to support this aim including our Child Protection procedures, Health and Safety, our pastoral care, child on child abuse procedures and our ethos, which encapsulates the values that every child at Shenfield High School is known and known well.
 Child welfare, support and wellbeing is a very important tenet of our ethos as a school and this policy lays out the many ways that we use to ensure that this remains at the heart of everything that we do as a school.